-The Company also has quota share treaties in place for its US lines of business, ceding to AIIL and TIC, "A-" rated affiliated AmTrust companies.
+The Company has quota share treaties in place for its US lines of business, ceding to AIIL and TIC, "A-" rated affiliated AmTrust companies.
+For its US Surplus Lines and Open Lending business the Company has reinsured 100% of its net retained liability for claims paid on or after 1 July 2020.

 On its historic book, AIU is principally reliant on quota share arrangements with AIIL.
 Collateral is in place for these intra-group cessions reducing the reinsurance exposure.